lgleto/librivox-ios/README.md

 The "Narrativia" is populated by the API, but to enhance the user experience and enable offline access, some data must be stored.
 Therefore, the apps utilizes two different database schemas:

 #### Firestore
-Exclusively used to stored support content related to genres obtained from API and personal data.
+Exclusively used to stored support content related to genres obtained from API, trending books and personal data.
-The genre information stored allows the search for audiobooks according to a genres, and the personal data guarantee the access multi-devices.
+The genre information stored allows the search for audiobooks according to a genres, and the personal data guarantee the access multi-devices without losing information.
+Based on the user's interaction with audiobbok, the app automatically assigns a score to each audiobook interacted with.
+As a result of the score algorithm, the Trending collection is built and the books with higher score are presented on Trending page.

 ![Firestore schema](docs/databaseSchema-firestore.png "Firestore Schema")